HiPerCoRe/KTT/Readme.md

 * Support for multiple compute queues and asynchronous operations.
 * Support for dynamic auto-tuning - kernel tuning combined with regular kernel running.
 * Ability to automatically ensure the correctness of tuned computation with reference kernel or C++ function.
-* Support for multiple compute APIs, switching between CUDA, OpenCL and Vulkan requires only minor changes in C++ code (e.g., changing the kernel source file), no library recompilation is needed.
+* Support for multiple compute APIs, switching between CUDA, OpenCL, Vulkan and C++ requires only minor changes in C++ code (e.g., changing the kernel source file), no library recompilation is needed.
 * Public API available in C++ (native) and Python (bindings), tuning configuration can be loaded from JSON, allowing interoperability with other autotuning frameworks (so far [Kernel Tuner](https://github.com/KernelTuner/kernel_tuner)).
 * Advanced profile-based searcher, laveraging hardware performance counters and machine learning to navigate tuning spaces quickly.
 * Mearuring energy consumption with CUDA devices.